 A Capstone project during your senior year offers experience designing, investigating and presenting research in a topic of interest.
 Collaborative research, data analysis and service learning, along with a required internship at the organization of your choice, combine to provide practical experience and valuable career skills.

-The minor in Sociology can be combined with any baccalaureate degree.
-Please see the college catalog for specific requirements.
+A minor in sociology can be combined with any baccalaureate degree.
+See the college catalog for specific requirements.

 Integrate community service with academic coursework through service learning — a key component of Colby-Sawyer’s sociology program.
 Develop your own service leaning project or choose from a variety of opportunities at organizations like the New Hampshire Food Bank, the Sullivan County Department of Corrections and the Kearsarge Area Food Pantry.